FluxML/IRTools.jl/docs/src/index.md

   return %5
 ```

 Basic blocks are actually like mini-functions, and they accept a series of arguments.
 In this case block `3` takes an argument called `%5` that tells it what to return.
-If you follow the branches as if they were function calls, you'll see that this IR behaves the same the same as the code we wrote down.
+If you follow the branches as if they were function calls, you'll see that this IR behaves the same as the code we wrote down.

 Why not just write this as `%2 = -%2`?
 It's important to understand that variables in SSA-form IR are *immutable*, in the same sense that variables in functional languages are.
 For this reason you'll never see a statement like `%2 = %2 + 1`.
 This again makes analysing IR programmatically a lot easier, because when code uses `%2` you know exactly which definition that refers to.